Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Results

-The Figure \ref{fig:peaks}b shows the resonance pattern of the pseudovortex $PV(r,\varphi,z)$.
-The insets demonstrate its decomposition in the Laguerre-Gauss basis, in accordance with Eq. \ref{eq:PV-decomposition}.
-The heights of the peaks express the relative contribution of each mode to the total intensity.
-The predicted ratio between the heights of the $LG_{00}$ and $LG_{01}$ peaks is exactly 4:1.
-Experimentally, we obtain a ratio of approximately 5:1, showing a good enough agreement that enables one to undoubtedly distinguish between the vortex and pseudovortex patterns produced by the triangular cavity.
+Figure \ref{fig:peaks}b) shows the resonance pattern of the pseudovortex $PV(r,\varphi,z)$.
+The insets demonstrate its decomposition in the Laguerre-Gauss basis, in accordance with Eq. (\ref{eq:PV-decomposition}).
+The heights of the peaks express the relative contribution of each mode to the total intensity and should be proportional to the square of the coefficient of each mode in the decomposition.
+The predicted ratio between the heights of the $LG_{00}$ and $LG_{01}$ peaks is according to Eq. (\ref{eq:PV-decomposition}), exactly $\left(\frac{\sqrt{\pi}}{2}/\frac{\sqrt{\pi}}{4}\right)^2=4$.
+Experimentally, we obtain a ratio of approximately 5, showing a good enough agreement that enables one to undoubtedly distinguish between the vortex and pseudovortex patterns produced by the triangular cavity.
+Error sources that could explain the slight ratio discrepancy include cavity-length and laser-intensity instability, and SLM calibration imperfections leading to limited mode purity.